-CISA’s Local Hero campaign is the longest running “buy local” program in the country, and it has grown into a comprehensive public awareness and marketing effort with more than 475 local business members.
+CISA’s Local Hero campaign is the longest running “buy local” program in the country, and it has grown into a comprehensive public awareness and marketing effort with 400 local business members.
 Farmers, specialty food producers, retailers, and wholesale buyers, find out how what membership in Local Hero program can do for your business!